Best practices for SMS Marketing Compliance in 2024

 Paper forms: This is a less convenient approach, but some businesses use it if they send other paper forms in the mail or gather sign-ups at in-person events.

-Once you have consent, honor it strictly.
+Once you have consent, honour it strictly.
 Imagine you invite people to text "VEGANSTARS!" to your restaurant to get marketing messages about vegan products.
 If you them send discount codes for pepperoni pies, you’re out of compliance, because the consent only covers messages about vegan products.

 Step 2.
 Provide required disclosures at opt-in